eduvpn/eduvpn-common/docs/src/api/functiondocs.md

-After getting a configuration, the FSM moves to the GOT_CONFIG state The return data is the configuration, marshalled as JSON and defined in types/server/server.go Configuration If the server cannot be added it returns the error as types/error/error.go Error.
-Note that the server is removed when an error has occured
+After getting a configuration, the FSM moves to the GOT_CONFIG state The return data is the configuration, marshalled as JSON and defined in types/server/server.go Configuration

+If the config cannot be retrieved it returns an error as types/error/error.go Error.

 The current state callbacks MUST be handled: